Calibrating Class Weights with Multi-Modal Information for Partial Video Domain Adaptation: Experiment

-\textbf{Class weight visualization.} To comprehensively understand the efficacy of calibrating the class weight and prove the exploited cluster structures are also applicable to different networks, we experiment on \textbf{U-45}$\to$\textbf{M-18} using TRN-based \cite{TRN} PADA \cite{PADA} with and without the calibration.
-For simplicity, only nine classes in 45 are shown in Fig.\ref{Figure:2}.
+\textbf{Class weight visualization.} To understand the efficacy of calibrating the class weight and demonstrate that out calibration method is also applicable to other frameworks, we experiment on \textbf{U-45}$\to$\textbf{M-18} using TRN (TSN backbone \cite{TSN}) equipped with \cite{TRN} PADA \cite{PADA} with and without the calibration.
+In general, in terms of target domain classification performance, TRN+PADA+Calibration achieves an accuracy of 69.50\% while TRN+PADA achieves 63.35\%.
+For simplicity, only 9 classes in all 45 classes are shown in Fig.\ref{Figure:2}.
 Based on the case of \textit{Kayaking} and \textit{Skijet}, our calibration method indeed suppresses the label distribution negative transfer because the weight for \textit{Skijet} is significantly reduced.
-This also leads to the up-weighing of \textit{Kayaking} since these two classes are similar.
-For other outlier classes that share less similarity with target classes, we also observe a constant down-weighing of these outlier classes: \textit{Juggling Ball}, \textit{Pole Vault}, \textit{Shot Put}; and up-weighing of target classes, e.g. \textit{Biking}.
-For classes that share excessive similarities, e.g. \textit{Javelin Throw} and \textit{Throw Discus}, we discover that the up-weighing of \textit{Javelin Throw} is relatively more than that of \textit{Throw Discus}.
-This suggests that even if the network only has a limited ability to distinguish these similar classes, the class weight calibration can still promote the target classes and facilitate the positive transfer of relevant source data.
-Overall, results in Fig.\ref{Figure:2} show that our goal of promoting the positive transfer of relevant source data and suppressing the negative transfer of irrelevant source data is achieved by exploiting cluster structures of video features.
-Moreover, this also suggests that the cluster structures being exploited in class weight calibration are not unique to MCAN, and our weighing scheme can bring a consistent performance uplift for different networks.
+This also leads to the up-weighing of \textit{Kayaking} since these two are similar.
+For other outlier classes that share less similarity with target classes, we also observe that these outlier classes, e.g. \textit{Juggling Ball}, \textit{Pole Vault}, \textit{Shot Put} are constantly down-weighted, and the target class, \textit{Biking}, is up-weighted.
+For classes that share excessive similarities, e.g. \textit{Javelin Throw} and \textit{Throw Discus}, the up-weighing of \textit{Javelin Throw} is relatively more than that of \textit{Throw Discus}.
+This suggests that even if the network only has a limited ability to distinguish them, the class weight calibration can still promote the target classes and facilitate the positive transfer of relevant source data.
+Overall, results in Fig.\ref{Figure:2} show that our goal of promoting the positive transfer of relevant source data and suppressing the negative transfer of irrelevant source data is achieved.
+Moreover, this indicates that our calibration method could indeed work with other PVDA methods.